Find Out What It Means Using Dormant Companies

 You can unsubscribe at any time.
 See our Privacy Policy.

 Whilst full annual accounts do not need to be prepared, you will still need to submit an abbreviated balance sheet and notes each year.
+For the balance sheet, you don’t have to include a breakdown of any fixed assets, creditors, and debtors – which make them much easier to complete.

 FREE Download: